floeck/site/_posts/2021-08-10-This-ones-for-you.md

 I miss the little sounds you'd make and movements with your hand, like 'owa owa' which I don't know what it means, but it made me laugh.

-I miss the little head bobs, and ossiclations of your voice.
+I miss the little head bobs, and oscillations of your voice.
 The weird sucking sound you'd make and your little ears when you smiled.

 I miss your view on buildings and things as we roamed the streets.